+(£4.4bn; 2022: £4.2bn)

-(£4.2bn; 2021: £3.8bn) Refer to page 17 (accounting policy) and page 22 (financial disclosure)
+Refer to page 16 (accounting policy) and page 22 (financial disclosure)

+The risk

-The risk Low risk, high value
+Low risk, high value

-The carrying amount of the loans to group undertakings balance represents 89.7% (2021: 96.9%) of the Company's total assets.
-We do not consider the recoverable amount of these receivables to be at a high risk of significant misstatements or to be subject to a significant level of judgement.
-However, due to their materiality in the context of the company financial statements as a whole, this is considered to be the area which will have the greatest effect on our overall audit strategy and allocation of resources in planning and completing our company audit.
+The carrying amount of the loans to group undertakings balance represents 91.7% (2022: 89.7%) of the Company's total assets.
+We do not consider the recoverable amount of these receivables to be at a high risk of significant misstatement or to be subject to a significant level of judgement.
+However, due to their materiality in the context of the Company financial statements as a whole, this is considered to be the area which has the greatest effect on our overall audit strategy and allocation of resources in planning and completing our Company audit.